| Title: | Tools to Use and Explore the 'BioTIME' Database |

 pThreshold |

-for details) for a given output ('data') of
+regression models (see lm for details) for a given

 grids BioTIME data into a discrete global grid based on the location of the samples (latitude/longitude).